 - If you’re in a field like marketing or project management, consider multiple page resumes.
 Showing more projects can prove your worth.

 Still wondering how long should my resume be?
 Need advice for how to shorten a resume to one page?
+Need to help making a resume?
 Leave a comment.
 We’d be happy to reply!